bahaidev/bahaiwritings/README.md

 ## To-dos

+1. Make a version for the [Browser API](https://developer.mozilla.org/en-US/docs/Web/API/Using_the_Browser_API) to enable side-by-side views of (Bahai9.com) iframes dedicated to a given verse/paragraph!

 1. ONGOING: Ensure `notextbrowser` branch is kept up to date with `master` besides the `bower.json` and absent HTML/JavaScript/CSS differences.